jkeohan/bonus_lectures/redux/intro-to-redux.md

 #### Other Redux Goodies

-Needless to say that Redux also does some other cool stuff too, like make debugging easier (Redux DevTools let you inspect every single state change) and time-travel debugging (you can roll back state changes and see how your app looked in the past).
+Needless to say that Redux also does some other cool stuff too, like make debugging easier such as rolling back state changes to see how your app looked in the past and **Redux DevTools** which lets you inspect every single state change.

 ## Redux Terminology